um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 ### and searching/choosing <YOUR_NEW_ENDPOINT_NAME> as the "Collection"
 {{< /highlight >}}

 Once the endpoint had been created and the personal Globus server started, the endpoint will be visible in GlobusOnline. and can be used for data transfers.
-Globus command line interface also can be used as described here : [Globus CLI examples](https://docs.globus.org/cli/examples/)
+Globus command line interface also can be used as described here: [Globus CLI examples](https://docs.globus.org/cli/examples/)

-When all the data transfers are finished, user should stop their Globus server process running personal endpoint as follows :
+When all the data transfers are finished, user should stop their Globus server process running personal endpoint as follows:
 {{< highlight bash >}}
 [~]$ tmux kill-session -C -t globus
 {{< /highlight >}}